HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Add more data and a dual vertical axis

-Another common way to mislead is to add more data, specifically a second data series that corresponds to a second vertical axis on the right side of a line chart.
+Another common way to mislead is to add more data, such as a second data series that corresponds to a second vertical axis on the right side of a line chart.
 While it’s technically possible to construct a dual-axis chart, we strongly advise against them because they can easily be manipulated to mislead readers.
 Let’s illustrate how with an example that combines two prior datasets—global temperature change and US Gross Domestic Product—in one dual-axis chart.
 In the Google Sheet, go to the *temp+GDP* sheet, where you will see temperature change plus a new